-In a winter where snow is scarce across the United States, planning an extended ski vacation can feel like an expensive risk, especially for those new to the sport.
-Tristate families can minimize the risk and maximize the fun by planning a trip to Camelback Mountain, Pennsylvania, which is an easy drive from New York City and offers everything from equipment rentals and lessons to a wide variety of dining options and night skiing.
+In a winter where snow is scarce and COVID restrictions vary across the U.S., planning an extended ski vacation can feel like an expensive risk, especially for those new to the sport.
+Tristate families can minimize the risk and maximize the fun by planning a winter trip to Camelback Resort in the Poconos region of Pennsylvania.

 Equipment Rental is Easy

 Rent equipment easily.
 Rentals are kept in good condition so you can feel confident that you’ll be safe in gear that fits and is adjusted to your experience level.
 In addition to skis, boards and boots there are goggles and helmets available to keep your kids warm and safe.

-Skiing and Snowboarding
+Skiing and Snowboarding Facilities

 Once you learn the basics and are ready to explore more of the mountain, you won’t be disappointed.
-Sixteen lifts give you access to 34 trails that vary widely in their steepness, offering an adrenaline rush for experienced skiers but also plenty of terrain for those still learning.
-With over 1,200 snowguns across the mountain, even during an unusually dry winter like this one, the majority of the trails are open and groomed to make for high quality skiing.
+Fourteen lifts give you access to 39 trails that vary widely in their steepness, offering an adrenaline rush for experienced skiers but also plenty of terrain — nearly 40% — for those still learning.
+With over 1,200 snowguns across the mountain, even during an unusually dry winter, the majority of the trails are open and groomed to make for high quality skiing.

 Largest Snowtubing Center in the US

 Those with tired legs after a morning of skiing can head to the Snowtubing Center to sit back and let gravity do the work.
-With 42 lanes, Camelback boasts the largest snowtubing center in the United States and it truly is fun for all ages.
+With 44 lanes, Camelback boasts the largest snowtubing center in the United States and it truly is fun for all ages.
 Adults and children alike are whisked down the lanes in single or double tubes that offer plenty of padding and protection.

-Apres Ski Options at Camelback
+Apres Ski Options at Camelback Resort

 And, perhaps most attractive after a long day of skiing, the giant hot tub does wonders for aching muscles.
 Cabanas are available for rental, outfitted with TVs and food service, and they provide an excellent place for families to gather, store towels or dry off.

-If the 37 slides and pools aren’t enough to keep your little ones entertained, there are plenty of other indoor activities including mini golf, an arcade and game room featuring laser tag and a sizable rock climbing wall and ropes course.
-Everything about this expansive lodge is dual-purpose: entertain (and tire out) kids while providing adventure and relaxation for adults.
-Camelback truly delivers a winter and waterpark wonderland.
+If the slides and pools aren’t enough to keep your little ones entertained, there are plenty of other indoor activities at the Lodge.
+Enroll in Donut Decorating and get a kit with various toppings each morning for a small fee.
+There’s reptile viewing, balloon sculpture and magic shows to keep kids busy at other times of day.
+Everything about this expansive place is dual-purpose: entertain (and tire out) kids while providing adventure and relaxation for adults.

 Driving?
+Less than two hours by car from New York City, a visit to Camelback is an easy day trip.
 Set your GPS to Camelback Mountain, 301 Resort Drive, Tannersville, PA 18372.
-For current rates and information about skiing and staying overnight, please visit Ski Camelback or call them at 570/629-1661.
+For current rates and information about skiing and staying overnight, please visit Camelback Resort or call them at 570/629-1661.